noahehall/nodeproto/README.md

   # pnpm proto:slice "filter" "cmd"
   # runs script|cmd in packages/directories matching filter
   $ pnpm proto "packages/libraries/*" repo:test

+  # pnpm CMD/PKGJSONSCRIPT
+  # ^ run a ./bin/CMD| pkg json script by in the current repo
+  pnpm repo:test... #i.e. any of the above cmds but without the proto

   # useful cmds provided by ultra
   $ pnpm exec ultra --info # see package dependencies